 - Regular Employees.
 Upon promotion to a position of higher classification, a regular employee shall serve in a probationary status.
 During the probationary period, if the employee is released or seeks reinstatement to the previous position for reasons other than misconduct, the employee shall be entitled to reinstatement in the formerly held classification, if available; or in the alternative a lower class, if available, for which the employee qualifies and chooses to accept. - 2.
 Probationary Employees.
 Upon reassignment to a position of higher classification (promotion), a probationary employee shall begin to serve a new probationary period.
 If a probationary employee is released from the new position, reinstatement to a lateral or lower classification may be considered; however, the decision to so reinstate is a matter in the sole discretion of the Executive Director. - 3.
 When an employee is promoted to a position of higher classification/higher range on the salary chart, such employee shall be placed on a step so as to receive at least a 5% salary increase. - 4.
-Promotions of individuals to vacant positions on a temporary acting basis may be made at the discretion of the Executive Director during the period of recruitment for said position, as indicated in Section VI.G.1-Employees will be compensated at the appropriate range/step on the salary chart for the temporary position so as to receive at least a 5% temporary salary increase.
-Employees will be compensated at the discretion of the Executive Director.
+Promotions of individuals to vacant positions on a temporary acting basis may be made at the discretion of the Executive Director during the period of recruitment for said position, as indicated in Section VI.G.1Employees will be compensated at the appropriate range/step on the salary chart for the temporary position so as to receive at least a 5% temporary salary increase.